fatihylmzeee-lgtm/ai-powered-xai-network-ids/README.md

+The trained model file (.pkl) is excluded due to file size limits.
+Users can retrain the model using the dataset.

 # AI-Powered Real-Time XAI Network Intrusion Detection System

 A real-time **Explainable AI-based Network Intrusion Detection System (XAI-IDS)** built with **Python and Scapy**.